By Lynn Fantom

 Something about that ethos stuck, even though her life routed her through advertising jobs in Chicago, atelier-style training with leading figurative artists in New York City, and teaching at the Austin Museum of Art.
 By the time she became an artist-in-residence at Acadia National Park in 1996, not only was she a prolific painter, but she brought a multitude of experiences, including where to find an affordable rental in Brooklyn and how to make a mean chicken-poblano soup.

-Taylor’s paintings, primarily oils but also gouache (an opaque watercolor), include figuratives, portraits, and landscapes.
+Taylor’s paintings, primarily oils but also gouache (an opaque watercolor), include figurative, portraits, and landscapes.
 They are found in three galleries, as well as at her own studio on the Quiet Side of Mount Desert Island.

 Designed with her husband, the son of a Swan’s Island lobsterman, the studio has exhibition space, a large room where she hosts a summer lecture series, and a second floor with raised stage and coveted northern light, where she paints.